Rancho Bernardo Car Accident Lawyers

 Non-Economic Damages – subjective, non-monetary losses, including: Pain and Suffering; Loss of enjoyment of life; Disfigurement; Physical impairment; Inconvenience; Grief; Anxiety; Humiliation; Emotional distress.

-How Much Money Can an Injured Party Receive in a Car Accident Case?
+How Much Money Can I Get in a Car Accident Case?

-The value of a car accident case can depend on several factors, including the percentage of fault of each party, the amount of property damage to the vehicles, the severity of the plaintiff’s injuries, the plaintiff’s past and future medical treatment, and lost wages or income.
-A seasoned personal injury lawyer will investigate your car accident and gather evidence to support your claim and demand for compensation.
-Examples of important evidence than can be obtained to prove damages include the following: Medical records; Video surveillance of the accident; Pictures of the scene, property, damages, and injuries; Eyewitness testimony; and Police reports.
+The value of a car accident case depends on several factors, including (1) the percentage of fault of each party, (2) the amount of property damage to the vehicles, (3) the severity of the plaintiff’s injuries, (4) the plaintiff’s past and future medical treatment, and (5) lost wages or income.
+A seasoned car accident lawyer will investigate your accident and gather evidence to support your claim and demand for compensation.
+Examples of important evidence can be obtained to prove damages include the following: Medical records; Video surveillance of the accident; Pictures of the scene, property, damages, and injuries; Eyewitness testimony; and Police reports.

 Minimum Car Insurance Coverage Requirements in California